uhm-descartes/ee342/morea/axioms/experience-vitali.md

 When we have an uncountably infinite number of sets, it is not clear how to define their Cartesian product (tuples don't work, since the index is not countable).
-But regardless, we use something called the axiom of choice, that assures us that in _any_ collection of sets, we can pick one element from each set.
-Let us go ahead and choose one representative of each family, call it $$H$$.
+Whether we can have have something like a Cartesian product is a matter of much debate, but in the ZFC version of set theory we use (without knowing the name), we adopt the convention that such a Cartesian product is possible.
+This is called the "Axiom of Choice", that assures us that in _any_ collection of sets, we can pick one element from each set.

+Let us go ahead and choose one representative of each family we formed using the relation $\sim$, and call it $$H$$.
 For any number $$z\in [0,1]$$, let $$z+r \mod 1$$ represent the number
 obtained by shifting $$z$$ to the right by $$r$$ (and subtracting 1 if $$z+r > 1$$.
 Now let $$H\oplus r$$ be the set